json-everything/json-everything/json-everything.net/wwwroot/md/vocabs-data-2022.md

 `data` MUST be processed contextually in the same manner as the host schema.
 Specifically,

-- URI resolution MUST be performed in the same manner as `$ref` (per section 3.3).
+- IRI resolution MUST be performed in the same manner as `$ref` (per section 3.3).
 - Keys that are ignored by the host schema MUST also be ignored by the formed schema.

-Implementations SHOULD validate the formed schema against the host schema's meta-schema (as specified by `$schema`) to ensure that it is a syntactically valid schema object.
+Implementations SHOULD validate that the resolved data forms a valid schema against the host schema's meta-schema (as specified by `$schema`).

+***NOTE** It is not necessary for an implementation to validate using the meta-schema.
+Other mechanisms internal to the implementation (such as deserialization) may suffice to perform this task.*

-### 4.3 URI Resolution
+### 4.3 IRI Resolution

 The values of `data` are dereferenced in different ways depending on the format of the value.